D04: The Role of a Lietime

 DERF: No problem.

-MARLIN'S PA: I just want to make sure that this box is actually hers.
+MARLIN'S PA: I just wanna make sure that this box is actually hers.
 I need you to tell me, one hundred percent.

 DERF: Yep.
 It's hers.
 It had her name on it a second ago.